 Analysis

-Local education agencies must have bulk samples, collected under 454 CMR 28.12 (3) and submitted for analysis and analyzed for asbestos using laboratories certified by DLS.
+Local education agencies must have bulk samples, collected under 454 CMR 28.13(3) and submitted for analysis and analyzed for asbestos using laboratories certified by the Department.

 Bulk samples must not be composited for analysis and must be analyzed for asbestos content by polarized light microscopy (PLM), using the EPA “Method for the Determination of Asbestos in Bulk Building Materials'' (EPA/600/R-93/116), or TEM for non-friable materials.